-This updated version, which is easily three times as good as the original, has been rewritten largely for high school students, who would take a course with at least one parent (who studies the manual with the child so that he or she is able to reinforce the child’s learning at home).
+This updated version, which is easily three times as good as the original, has been rewritten largely for students, who would take a course with (a) at least one parent, who studies the manual with the child so that he or she is able to reinforce the child’s learning at home, or (b) an instructor/professor.
 Students each get a book.
 Parents get their own copy or copies.
 And the teacher/instructor has a copy.
 Even teachers and students in university education programs might use this reference.

 Several important points:

 This book (manual) is so important because young people aren’t learning how to: (a) understand themselves in beneficial detail (in terms of many specific traits and their cause-effect interrelationships); (b) do the personal motivation (goal setting and planning) that enables them to begin planning and managing their own lives to a greater extent; (c) structure their own learning, thinking, and communication situations; (d) better understand and interact more effectively with others; (e) better manage their time and effort; and (f) use all of the associated knowledge and skills in a far more integrated, synergistic manner than any other book has ever described.
 The book is also written for (a) self-improvers, and (b) the many people who have never been exposed to anything like this synergistic system, and, therefore, are not coping very well with life’s trials and tribulations—or even opportunities.